 - 13. The agencies will consider, as necessary, and keep under review whether an investigation has reached the point where it is appropriate to commence proceedings.
 Where agencies are deciding whether to institute criminal proceedings, they will have regard to the usual codes or guidance relevant to that decision.
-For example, agencies other than the DPP(NI) or the Crown Office will have regard to the Code for Crown Prosecutors (Note: Different guidance applies to the DPP(NI) and the Crown Office.
+For example, agencies other than the PPS or COPFS will have regard to the Code for Crown Prosecutors (Note: Different guidance applies to the PPS and COPFS.
 All criminal proceedings in Scotland are the responsibility of the Lord Advocate.
 Separate arrangements have been agreed between the FSA and the Crown Office for the prosecution of offences in Scotland arising out of FSA investigations).
-Where they are considering whether to bring non-criminal proceedings, they will take into account whatever factors they consider relevant (for example, in the case of market abuse proceedings brought by the FSA, these are set out in paragraph 14.4 of the FSA Enforcement manual). - 14.
+Where they are considering whether to bring non-criminal proceedings, they will take into account whatever factors they consider relevant (for example, in the case of market abuse proceedings brought by the FSA, these are set out in paragraph 6.2 of the FSA Decision Procedure and Penalties manual). - 14.
 The agencies recognise that in taking a decision whether to commence proceedings, relevant factors will include: - whether commencement of proceedings might prejudice ongoing or potential investigations or proceedings brought by other agencies; and - whether, in the light of any proceedings being brought by another party, it is appropriate to commence separate proceedings against the person under investigation. - 15.
 Best practice in these circumstances, therefore, is for the parties concerned to liaise before a decision is taken.